Answering Your Questions About Minnesota Workers’ Compensation Claims

 The insurance company, and not your employer, determines your benefits.
 Your employer owes you fair treatment throughout the claim process and may not retaliate against you due to a workplace injury.

 What Does Workplace Retaliation Look Like?

-Unfortunately, some Minnesota and Wisconsin employers may retaliate against employees who pursue workers’ comp benefits.
+Unfortunately, some Minnesota employers may retaliate against employees who pursue workers’ comp benefits.
 Retaliation can take many forms, but all forms of retaliation are prohibited by law.

 Workplace retaliation can take many forms, but several of the most common methods include wrongful termination, demotion, failure to promote, salary reduction and harassment.
 If you experience workplace retaliation, you can file a civil suit against your employer.

 If you were injured at work, denied workers’ compensation or cannot obtain awarded benefits, it is time to turn to an attorney for help.
-Please call our St. Paul offices at 651-964-6106 to schedule a free case evaluation.
+Please call our St. Paul law office at 651-371-6008 to schedule a free case evaluation.
 You may also contact The Law Office of Gretchen Hall online.
-Attorney Gretchen Hall will carefully evaluate your case and answer your workers’ compensation questions.
+We will carefully evaluate your case and answer your workers’ compensation questions.